dcos-labs/dcos-openvpn/README.md

 (CONNECTED) / exit
 ```

-If you intend to change the OVPN_USERNAME & OVPN_PASSWORD, you will need to change the ACL on the existing znode, then reinstall the package
+If you intend to change the `OVPN_USERNAME` & `OVPN_PASSWORD`, you will need to change the ACL on the existing znode, then reinstall the package
 with new credentials
 ```
 zk-shell connect master.mesos:2181